Finlandia University is delighted to welcome visiting exchange students from our exchange partner universities!

 - Explain your career goals and your reasons for choosing Finlandia University for your exchange experience.
 Discuss your academic work as well as any other work, volunteer experience, and any sport, theater, music, art or hobby interests. (one page maximum).

-While at Finlandia, Cat Fuller, Director, Global Initiatives, firstname.lastname@example.org, will be your main point of contact for all items related to your visa and maintaining your immigration status.
+While at Finlandia, our admissions staff will be your main point of contact for all items related to your visa and maintaining your immigration status.
 As an exchange student you will enter the US on either an F-1 Visa or a J-1 Visa and should familiarize yourself with the rules and regulations of these visa categories.
+You can contact firstname.lastname@example.org for more information.

 Finlandia accepts applications and admits students on a rolling basis, but to be considered for Fall (August) Semester enrollment, all required application materials must be received by Finlandia University Admissions by June 15.